coding-competitions/sound-bytes/README.md

 Write a complete program, in the language of your choice, in **512** bytes or less of source code, the output of which can be interpretted as a raw audio waveform.
 The output may either be directed to `stdout` a file name specified by command line parameters.
 Your program must also terminate by itself after approximately 30 seconds worth of raw data has been produced.
 If your program relies on external data, libraries, or command line arguments or switches (excluding the filename or wave format parameters) in order to produce the appropriate output, these will be counted toward the 512 byte limit.

 The program must be accompanied `README.md` which contains the title for the submission, the name of the contestant, the language(s) used, the total number of source bytes, and briefly describes the program.
-The `README` must specify the sample rate (in Hz or kHz), number of channels, and sample size in bits (either 8, 16, 24, 32, or 64), and encoding type (either signed integer, unsigned integer, or floating-point) of the raw waveform produced by your program.
+The `README.md` must specify the sample rate (in Hz or kHz), number of channels, and sample size in bits (either 8, 16, 24, 32, or 64), and encoding type (either signed integer, unsigned integer, or floating-point) of the raw waveform produced by your program.
 If the output of the program is non-deterministic (e.g. randomly generated), be sure to make note of that as well.

 ### Utilities